Solution of Physics-based Bayesian Inverse Problems with Deep Generative Priors: Introduction

-We recognize that several other researchers have utilized GANs in different aspects of Bayesian inference.
-In \cite{adler2018deep}, GANs are used to directly learn the posterior distribution of the solution.
+In recent years deep generative models have shown considerable promise in learning complex probability distributions and have been used to solve deterministic and stochastic inverse problems arising in physical sciences, computer vision, and medical imaging domains \cite{Lindgren2020, goh2019solving, rizzuti2020parameterizing, bora2017compressed, ongie2020deep}.
+These works use different deep generative models based on variational inference \cite{kingma2013auto, rezende2015variational}, normalizing flows \cite{Dinh2016}, and adversarial learning \cite{goodfellow2014generative}.
+In \cite{adler2018deep}, GANs are used to directly learn the posterior distribution of the inverse problem.
 This is accomplished by constructing a generator whose output is conditioned on the measurement vector.
 In \cite{yang2019adversarial}, also a conditional version of a GAN is used; however the output of the generator is conditioned on the spatial coordinates for the problem, and the direct problem is also solved within the network by appending to the loss function a term that penalizes the residual of direct problem.
+Physics informed GANs were designed in \cite{Yang2020pigan} to solve forward, inverse, and mixed stochastic problems, with the underlying physical law encoded into the GAN training via a penalty term in the loss function.
+An overview of different uncertainty quantification methods used in scientific machine learning is provided in \cite{psaros2022uncertainty}.
 In contrast to these methods, we explore the use of GANs in approximating the prior in Bayesian inference.
-This is an extension of our recent work \cite{patel2020gan} to problems where the direct map, which is derived from the underlying physics, is known.
-We also note that the field of sample based priors \cite{Vauhkonen1997, Calvetti2005} and the idea of reducing the dimension of parameter space \cite{Li2006efficient, Marzouk2009, Lieberman2010} have a rich history of methods that do not rely on using GANs.
+This is an extension of our recent work \cite{patel2021gan} to problems where the direct map, which is derived from the underlying physics, is known.
+We also note that in Bayesian inference the fields of sample based priors \cite{Vauhkonen1997, Calvetti2005}, and dimension-reduction \cite{Li2006efficient, Marzouk2009, Lieberman2010} have a rich history of methods that do not employ the more recent machine learning algorithms.